- Architecture of Buffalo Bayou and The Cistern Houston, TX, United States

 “Urban projects are lasting, oftentimes beyond an individual building.
 I really would like to see our cities embed that same level of design excellence into every project they do, whether it’s a bike lane, a bus shelter or a building.”

-Architecture of Discovery Green Urban Park
+Discovery Green Urban Park

 - SARA (Society of American Registered Architects) Design Award